CharlesCara/DatastreamDSWS2R/cran-comments.md

 ## Resubmission

-This is a update of this package fixing bug #46
+This is a update of this package amending API endpoints

 ## R CMD check results